“Would you be my friend?”

 So how does a grown person make new friends?
 There’s no manual out there and obviously asking directly comes off creepier than you may intend, eh hem.

 I did end up with some amazing friends in school.
 Those friends are people I still keep in touch with today.
-So, let us all forget about my first attempt at friendship and focus on some more popular mechanisms for making new friends:
+So, let us all forget about my first attempt at friendship and focus on some more popular ways for making new friends:

 Personally, I am always looking for a good opener.
 “I love those shoes, where are they from?”
 Then I dive into more conversation maybe talking about the shoes I am wearing with a joke thrown in.